crownstone/crownstone-app/docs/LocalizationV2.md

 - [x] Use KNN in js instead of native.
 - [x] Store existing crownstone IDs along with the training data to avoid penalties for crownstones existing in the test vector and not in the training data.
 - [x] Use the https://reactnative.dev/docs/interactionmanager

+# Syncing fingerprints with the cloud

+All raw fingerprints are stored in the cloud.
+Each user in the sphere will download the full set of raw fingerprints.
+If any user (admin/member) has marked a crownstone as moved, the data from this Crownstone will be removed from the fingerprint.
+This will be synced back to the cloud and to the other users.
+If any user has removed a fingerprint manually or if the score of a fingerprint was low enough that it has been automatically removed, this will be synced back to the cloud and the fingeprint will be removed from the other users as well.